sav-che/TL-2/Authors/Eiselen, Johannes {std. Eiselen}.md

-> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/item/103835#page/298/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 288](https://www.biodiversitylibrary.org/page/33260276) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Eiselen, Johannes (1862-?), German botanist, born at Guben 3 Jul 1862, at the gymnasium in Halle from 1872, studied later at the University of Halle and also for some time in Berlin. (*Eiselen*).
+Eiselen, Johannes (1862-?), German botanist, born at Guben 3 Jul 1862, at the gymnasium in Halle from 1872, studied later at the University of Halle and also for some time in Berlin.
+**Abbreviated name**: *Eiselen*

 #### Herbarium and types